When your company requires a revision or translation, you can op to work with an independent translator or a translation agency.

-The independent translator’s surplus value is considerable.
+The independent translator’s added value is considerable.

 One final word: It is wrong to put all translation agencies in the same category.
 Many, mainly smaller translation agencies do a very good job.
 The larger the agency, the more important the ‘margin’ and the cheaper the translators used, which has disastrous consequences.
-Do stay clear of agencies offering machine translation.
+Stay clear of agencies offering machine translation.
 This type of translation has everything to do with money and nothing to do with quality.
 More information about that in this article.